 MusicalFury – You are a sneaker head like myself, what is your favorite sneaker of all time?

 Cormega – I don’t even know how to answer that one, I really couldn’t answer that, there are so many that I really love.
 I really really really admire suede pumas.
 I have an affinity for them and they are my old school joints that I really love.

 MusicalFury – You have worked with some of the best in the business, who that you have done a song with in the past has made you kick it up a notch?

-Cormega – I have done songs with some that are arguably the best ever like: Nas, Prodigy, Krs-One, Ghostface, Big Daddy Kane, Kool G Rap, Pun, DMX, Styles P, MOP, Poet, so many that made me step my game up, unless you have a style that is really predictable.
+Cormega – Ghostface, Prodigy and I have done songs with a lot of artists that make me step it up a notch.
+I have done songs with some that are arguably the best ever like Nas, Prodigy, Krs One Ghostface, Big Daddy Kane, Kool G Rap, Pun, DMX, Styles P, MOP, Poet, so many that made me step my game up unless you have a style that is really predictable.
 For the most part I am a competitor and as an artist I like to go in, I don’t put it in cruise control.

 MusicalFury – Who are some of your biggest influences as far as MC’s that came out before you?

 Cormega – Rakim, T La Rock, LL, MC Shan, Kane, Slick Rick.